 |18,384 women||Using genital powder has “a 20–30% increase in risk of developing epithelial ovarian cancer”||Cancer Prevention Research, August 2014|

-While there may be a link between baby powder and ovarian cancer, there is still more research needed to understand the exact relationship.
-What is known is that particles of talcum powder have been discovered in tumors removed from the ovaries and nearby areas of the body, indicating that the particles could have played a role in the development of the cancer.
+While there is a link between Johnson & Johnson’s talcum powder products and ovarian cancer, there is still more research needed to understand the exact cause.
+What is known is that particles of talc have been discovered in tumors removed from the ovaries and nearby areas of the body, indicating that the particles could have played a role in the development of the cancer.

 Talc and Lung Cancer

-Talc has also been implicated in a number of lung-related diseases and conditions, including lung cancer, particularly as a source of lung cancer in miners and industrial workers.
+Talc has also been implicated in a number of lung-related diseases and conditions, including lung cancer in miners and industrial workers.
 However, the results of various studies are conflicting, and the presence of impurities like asbestos could be a contributing factor.
 While lung cancer may be a risk, there is actually more evidence for other lung-related conditions, such as pulmonary talcosis, fibrosis, and granulomatosis.

 Can inhaling talcum powder cause lung cancer?

 On its own, inhaling talcum powder seems unlikely to lead directly to lung cancer.
 While some studies have shown that talc miners have an increased risk of developing lung cancer, other factors may be at play in the studies, such as the presence of radon (a major risk factor for lung cancer) or impurities like asbestos.